AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover

-In this article, we present the latest progress in AI-based beam-level and cell-level mobility management suitable for HSR communications.
-In Section II, we reveal the potential of AI-based spatial-temporal beam prediction for HSR communications.
-Particularly, in comparison to the traditional down-sampling spatial beam measurements, we show that the compressed spatial multi-beam measurements via compressive sensing (CS) can lead to improved spatial-temporal beam prediction in HSR communications.
-In Section III, we investigate AI-based cell-level mobility management for HSR scenarios, including use cases, the input/output of the AI model, evaluation indicators, and enhanced schemes.
-Particularly, we demonstrate the performance gains of AI-assisted cell handover over traditional cell handover mechanisms for HSR scenarios.
-Section V introduces the challenges and opportunities encountered in AI-based mobility management, followed by our conclusions in Section VI.
+In this article, we provide two AI-based beam-level and cell-level mobility management approaches for HSR communications.
+Particularly, by leveraging the sparsity and time-domain correlation of channels in HSR communications, we propose compressed spatial multi-beam measurements via compressive sensing (CS) to improve the spatial-temporal beam prediction accuracy in HSR communications.
+We also investigate AI-based cell-level mobility management for HSR scenarios and propose a novel AI-assisted cell handover mechanism, performing handover proactively before the signal quality deteriorates by AI-based handover event prediction.
+A summary of our overview of AI-based mobility enhancement schemes is given in Table \ref{Summary of AI-based mobility management}.